Background history of Ibn Battuta

 Eight days after his unprecedented release, the exhausted and almost naked scholar was rescued by a Muslim who carried him to a village.
 He recuperated quickly and within two days, he was ready to join and proceed with the party headed to China for his original mission.

 The group continued without any trouble that they could not manage until they got to Daulatabad.
 In the city, they were safe.
 They rested there for a few days, before continuing on their journey.
 The group got to Gandhar within days from where they boarded four ships.
-Three of the ships were large shows, and they carried all the gift items, including the slaves, while the fourth ship was a warship which had soldiers on board to defend them against pirate attacks.
+Three of the ships were large shows, and they carried all the gift items, including the slaves, while the fourth ship was a warship that had soldiers on board to defend them against pirate attacks.

 All the ships headed south and soon got to the port of Calicut.
 According to Ibn Battuta, they were received amid a great ovation.
 The locals used trumpets, drums, horns, and flags to welcome the traveling party.
 Ibn Battuta also got to see 13 Chinese junks in the harbor.
 He was impressed by the size and design of the Chinese junks.
 They were bigger and could contain a lot more than the dhow.
 They would later continue their journey to China on three of those Chinese ships.
-The over 1,000 crew on board helped move their gifts to the bigger ships, while Ibn Battuta had some personal time in the mosque, of course planning to join the ship later that afternoon.
+The over 1,000 crew onboard helped move their gifts to the bigger ships, while Ibn Battuta had some personal time in the mosque, of course planning to join the ship later that afternoon.

 After his time in the mosque, just when he was going to join the board, something very terrible tragedy happened.
 A violent storm had come up and the captains were forced to order the ships to wait out the storm out to sea, in deeper waters.
 Throughout the night, Ibn Battuta waited and watched on helplessly as the storm continued to rage, and by the next day, watched in horror as the storm pushed two ships to shore, broke them and sank them.
 No crew member survived from the ship that he was supposed to be on.
 It was a tragedy.
 The slaves, slave boys, and horses were all gone.

 The other ship that carried the servants, slave girls and Ibn Battuta’s luggage had already set sail to China.
 This meant that the scholar was left alone, without any penny, and the shame of failing once again as a leader.
 He felt terrible.
-There was a slim chance of catching up the other ship, and he took the option.
+There was a slim chance of catching up on the other ship, and he took the option.
 He sailed for 10 days and arrived at another port, where he intended to wait for the ship, but the ship never turned up.
 He’ll later hear many months later that the ship was seized by “an infidel” in Indonesia.

 He was stuck and didn’t know where to go.
 He thought of the idea of going back to the Sultan of Delhi, but that scared him because he was not sure how the Sultan would take the news of his failed trip to China.
 He decided that picking a job with another Muslim sultan would be safer for him.
-Ibn Battuta fought alongside this sultan in day-long battle as a way to win over the sultan’s heart.
+Ibn Battuta fought alongside this sultan in a day-long battle as a way to win over the sultan’s heart.
 Of course, the battle won him the needed favor and before long, the Sultan liked him and offered a young wife to him, which he declined for obvious reasons.

 Soon, another battle was looming, and a defeat seemed inevitable this time.
 Ibn Battuta managed a very difficult escape through the battle line and went on to Calicut for the fifth time.
 From here, he decided to take a trip to China on his own accord.
 With an assurance that the Muslim communities along the way would help him with the issues of hospitality and comfort.
 He headed to China alone, taking the long route, although this time he would make a brief tour of the Maldives before going on to Sri Lanka.